-Professional businesses – Notary public, travel agent, aesthetician, hairdresser, massage therapist, bookkeeper, business coaches, writers, travel agents; surely, you can think of another profession to add to this list.
+Professional businesses – Notary public, travel agent, aesthetician, hairdresser, massage therapist, bookkeeper, business coaches, writers; surely, you can think of another profession to add to this list.
 If your profession involves meeting with clients in your home, you’ll want to read these tips for making your home business as client-friendly as possible.

 Teaching – Piano teachers are traditionally home-based, as are instructors of many other musical instruments.
 Not musically trained?
 What about tutoring?
 Math and English tutors are particularly in demand.

 Sports instructor – If you have a house with a layout that allows you to have a designated studio, (and the skills) becoming a yoga, Pilates, or martial arts instructor might be a great home based business idea for you.

 Making and repairing – Many successful repair businesses are run out of people’s homes, from small engine repair and car repair through repairing shoes or tennis rackets.